jacob-hudson/jacob-hudson.github.io/_posts/2020-04-26-terraform-bulk-upload.md

 Source:  https://www.terraform.io/docs/providers/aws/r/dynamodb_table.html

 This will result in a blank table, that has to be managed later.
-Hashicorp does offer a solution for managing DynamoDB Iteams, as shown below:
+HashiCorp does offer a solution for managing DynamoDB Items, as shown below:

 {% highlight hcl %}
 resource "aws_dynamodb_table_item" "example" {